tusharviradiya/Blockchain/README.md

 - **Specific to platform or language**: SDKs are typically designed for a specific platform or programming language, ensuring compatibility and smooth integration with the existing system.

+# blockchain trilemma

+- challenge faced by all blockchains: the difficulty in achieving optimal levels

+### optimal levels of all three key properties:

+1. Decentralization
+1. Security
+1. Scalability

+- Unfortunately, achieving all three perfectly is often impossible.

+- **Decentralization + Security** : Increased security measures like Proof of Work (PoW) often lead to slower blockchains and higher costs, hindering scalability.

+- **Decentralization + Scalability** : Solutions like Proof of Stake (PoS) can improve scalability but might require some trusted validators, impacting pure decentralization.

+- **Security + Scalability** : Centralized solutions might offer faster and cheaper transactions but sacrifice the core principles of decentralization and security.

+# Liquidity Exchange

+- "Liquidity exchange" can refer to two different things in the financial world

+1. Decentralized Liquidity Exchanges (DEXs)
+1. Traditional Liquidity Providers

+## Decentralized Liquidity Exchanges (DEXs)

+- In the context of cryptocurrencies, "liquidity exchange" often refers to a decentralized liquidity exchange (DEX).
+- These are platforms that enable users to trade cryptocurrencies directly with each other, without relying on a central intermediary.
+- Instead, they use smart contracts and liquidity pools to facilitate transactions.

+#### features of DEXs

+1. Decentralization
+1. Peer-to-peer trading
+1. Liquidity pools
+1. Automated market makers (AMMs)

 # Stellar

 - [documentation](https://developers.stellar.org/docs) : all about this platform and smart contracts.